Royal necropolis of Byblos: Tomb V (King Ahiram's Tomb)

 The semicircular shape of Tomb V, known as King Ahiram's tomb, is unique within the necropolis.
 It was found half-filled with mud, with three tombs inside; a large plain one close to the wall, the finely carved Ahiram sarcophagus at the center, and a smaller plain sarcophagus.
 It was also the only tomb to have an inscription within its shaft.
 This Phoenician inscription, dubbed the Byblos Necropolis graffito, is found at a depth of 3 m on the south wall of the shaft; it warns looters from entering the grave.
 French epigrapher René Dussaud interpreted the inscription as "Avis, voici ta perte (est) ci-dessous" [Beware, here is your loss (is) below].

 The shaft of Ahiram's tomb is located midway between the northern tombs group (Tombs I, II, III, and IV) and the southern group (Tombs VI, VII, VIII, and IX).
 It is flanked on the west by a two course wall and column bases that were part of the tomb's superstructure.
 The soil on top of the shaft was very compacted; a conduit similar to the ones found in tombs III and IV measuring 2 m was found in the northeast corner of the shaft.
 Molded fragments and marble plates, and numerous shards of pottery, which were markedly different from the ceramic fragments collected in the other tombs, were mixed with the earth used to fill the shaft.
 Two levels of four square slots are carved at depths of 2.2 m and 4.35 m respectively on both of the shaft's east and west walls.
-These four rows of slots used to hold two rows of wooden vertical beams and floors spanning the width of the shaft.
+These four rows of slots used to hold two rows of wooden horizonal beams and floors spanning the width of the shaft.
 According to Montet, the builders of the tomb did not consider that the king's corpse was sufficiently protected by the shaft's surface paving slabs and by the wall built at the entrance to the chamber halfway up the shaft, so they laid wooden beams which acted as a third obstacle.
 The looters removed the paving and dug out the wooden structures; as they emptied the shaft, they could not have missed seeing the warning spell on their way down to the royal grave.

 Below the beam slots no additional pottery shards were found, but near the bottom, against the eastward entrance to the burial chamber, several fragments of alabaster vases that had been cast out of the chamber had collected.
 One of these fragments bore the name of Ramses II.
 The excavators found that the wall that closed off the burial chamber had partly collapsed, and the content of the room was disorderly and half-filled with muddy clay.
 A huge block of rock, fallen from the vault, rested atop the decorated sarcophagus of Ahiram that occupied the center of the chamber.
 All of the three chamber sarcophagi were looted and only contained human bones.